 If you do your household chores yourself, then this is for you.
 A lot of your cleansing detergents contain chemicals and will cause harm to your nails when they come in contact with them.

-A simple solution is to wear gloves and happily go about your chores without worrying about your nails.
+A simple solution is to wear gloves to protect your nails.
 Make sure you wash your gloves thoroughly after use and hang them out in the sunlight to sanitize them.

 11. Avoid Using Gel And Acrylics